1959 Escuminac disaster

-The 1959 Escuminac disaster (also to referred to as the Escuminac hurricane) was considered the worst fishing-related disaster in New Brunswick in 100 years.
+The 1959 Escuminac disaster, also known as the Escuminac hurricane, was considered the worst fishing-related disaster in the Canadian province of New Brunswick in 100 years.
 It occurred due to the extratropical remnants of an Atlantic hurricane.
 The storm was the third tropical cyclone and first hurricane of the 1959 Atlantic hurricane season, and developed from a tropical wave in the central Gulf of Mexico on June 18.
 It headed rapidly northeastward and struck Florida later that day.
 Shortly after entering the Atlantic Ocean, it strengthened into a tropical storm later on June 18.
 By the following day, it had strengthened into a hurricane.
 However, it transitioned into an extratropical cyclone about six hours later.
 The remnants struck Atlantic Canada, once in Nova Scotia and again in Newfoundland before dissipating on June 21.